open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   as the Meter that created an Instrument, then the criterion matches that Instrument.

 The SDK MAY accept additional criteria.
-For example, a strong typed language may support point type criterion (e.g. allow the users to select Instruments based on whether the underlying number is integral or rational).
+For example, a strongly typed language may support point type criterion (e.g. allow the users to select Instruments based on whether the underlying number is integral or rational).